Evernote/evernote-sdk-ios/README.md

 First you set up the shared EvernoteSession, configuring it with your consumer key and secret.

-The SDK now supports the Yinxiang Biji service.
+The SDK now supports the Yinxiang Biji service by default.

-- To support both services, set the service to EVERNOTE_SERVICE_BOTH.
-- To support Yinxiang Biji only, change 'service' to EVERNOTE_SERVICE_YINXIANG and 'EVERNOTE_HOST' to 'app.yinxiang.com'.
-- To support international only, change 'service' to EVERNOTE_SERVICE_INTERNATIONAL and 'EVERNOTE_HOST' to 'www.evernote.com'.

 Do something like this in your AppDelegate's `application:didFinishLaunchingWithOptions:` method.